-DP requirements: Submission of required project work, essay and workshops, and a sub-minimum of 45% for the year mark prior to writing the final examination.
-In addition, students must have a satisfactory attendance at lectures.
+DP requirements: Submission of tutorials, seminar, and project work as well as a subminimum of 45% for the year mark prior to writing the final examination.

-Assessment: Coursework 60%.
-(Weekly assignments, team project and a test).
+Assessment: Coursework 60% (including tutorials, seminars, project, and a test).
 Exam 40%.
 Subminimum of 40% for the final examination.